Felicity Huffman, Lori Loughlin Due In Court Over College Admissions Scandal

 Huffman and Loughlin are set to appear with 11 other wealthy parents allegedly involved in the scheme, including Loughlin's husband, fashion designer Mossimo Giannulli.

-The two actresses are the most high-profile faces of the admissions scandal in which parents are allegedly paid millions to have their children's test scores and athletic achievements falsified to get them into elite universities such as Yale and USC.
+The two actresses are the most high-profile faces of the admissions scandal, in which parents allegedly paid millions to have their children's test scores and athletic achievements falsified to get them into elite colleges such as Yale University and the University of Southern California.
 Huffman is best known for her role in the dark comedy series Desperate Housewives, while Loughlin starred in the family comedy Full House.

 The 13 parents in court Wednesday are among a total of 33 parents accused of participating in the scheme — all of them charged with conspiracy to commit mail and wire fraud.
 None of their children have been charged.

-Neither Loughlin nor Huffman have publicly discussed the allegations since the charges were announced on March 12.
+Neither Loughlin nor Huffman has publicly discussed the allegations since the charges were announced on March 12.
 Perry Viscounty, a lawyer for Loughlin and Giannulli, told NPR that his clients will not be making any comments outside the Boston courtroom.
 Huffman's lawyers did not immediately respond to NPR's request for comment.

 Huffman was arrested March 12 and released on $250,000 bond on condition that she surrender her passport.
 Her husband, actor William H. Macy, has not been charged.
-Loughlin was arrested and released the following day; her bail was set at $1 million and her travel was restricted to the continental U.S. and British Columbia.
+Loughlin was arrested and released the following day; her bail was set at $1 million, and her travel was restricted to the continental U.S. and British Columbia.

 Federal authorities have charged 50 people for alleged roles in the fraud that, according to court records, lasted from 2011 through February 2019.